lorensr/temporal-time-utils/packages/temporal-time-utils/README.md

   const client = new WorkflowClient();
   const handle = await client.start(ScheduleWorkflow, {
     args: [
-      exampleWorkflow, // workflow to be executed on a schedule. can be string name.
+      "exampleWorkflow", // workflow to be executed on a schedule. must be string name.
       {
         args: ["Example arg payload"], // static for now, but possible to modify to make dynamic in future - ask swyx
         // // regular workflow options apply here, with two additions (defaults shown):